mherr95/Final-Project/README.md

 # Final-Project
 # Overview

-For this last and final project here at General Assembly, I deceided to try and re-create my father's business website.

-This is a dental office website.
-Once the user enters they will be welcomed with the websites Home page, containing important information.
-The user can then transition between pages with a stick nav bar at the top.
-Since this was a dental business and is more informational rather than functional I did not make it a full CRUD app.
-The stack that I used was one that was not as popular or well known.
-The PERN stack.
-For this backend I decieded to use Node.js/Express.js and connect it to a Postgres Database.
+For the backend application for this final project, I decided to use Node.js/Express.Js and connected it to the Postgres Database.
+I initially created two models for this api.
+A model for "appointments" as well as a model for "users".
+Then have them connect with a one to many relationship.
+That way a user can create as many appointments as he/she would like.

 Link to Web App:https://silly-beaver-62d637.netlify.app/ Link to Front-end: https://github.com/mherr95/Final-Project-Front

 # Technologies Used

-* Framework/Libraries - Postgres, Express.js, Node.js, and React.js
+* Framework/Libraries - Postgres, Express.js, Node.js,

 # Features
 This full-stack web app was more an informative one and did not require a lot of functionality.